 Low-income neighborhoods tend to have their own economic characteristics, regardless of who lives in them-one of the most salient of these characteristics being that prices tend to be higher there than in other neighborhoods.
 Intellectuals' discussions of the fact that "the poor pay more" are often indignant indictments and condemnations of those who charge higher prices to people who can least afford to pay them.
 The causes of those high prices are implicitly assumed to originate with those who charge them, and in particular to be due to malign dispositions such as "greed," "racism" and the like.
-Seldom is the possibility even mentioned, much less investigated, that whoever or whatever causes those prices to be higher than in other neighborhoods.
+Seldom is the possibility even mentioned, much less investigated, that whoever or whatever conveys high prices may not be the same as whoever or whatever causes those prices to be higher than in other neighborhoods.